Caprese Orzo Salad

 I like to let the dressing sit for a minute after mixing so the flavors can meld together before adding it to the salad.

-Step 3: Prepare the Fresh Components
+Step 3: Prep the Fresh Ingredients

 • 2 1/4 pints tomatoes